Addi-11/Virtual-Classroom/README.md

 ## Build With

 This is Web Development Project based on PHP.
-The Web Technology used are-
+The Web Technology used are :
    * PHP
    * HTML
    * CSS